mpatafio/react-native-keychain/README.md

 **On Android:** Get what type of Class 3 (strong) biometry support the device has.
 Resolves to a `Keychain.BIOMETRY_TYPE` value when supported, otherwise `null`.
 In most devices this will return `FINGERPRINT` (except for Pixel 4 or similar where fingerprint sensor is not present).

 > This method returns `null`, if the device haven't enrolled into fingerprint/FaceId.
 Even though it has hardware for it.

+### `arebiometricschanged()`

+Ask the system whether the user's biometrics set have been changed or not.

+**On iOS:** It only works for items stored using access control `BIOMETRY_CURRENT_SET` .
+[As per documentation](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags/2937192-biometrycurrentset) the key is invalidated either when the user adds or removes a biometric factor.

+**On Android:** [As per documentation](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setInvalidatedByBiometricEnrollment(boolean)) the key is invalidated either when the user adds a new biometric factor or when all the enrolled biometrics are removed.

 ### `getSecurityLevel([{ accessControl }])` (Android only)